-First, the metathesis approach to the RF rule led us to posit right-to-left (or simultaneous) rule application.
+First, the metathesis approach to the RF rule led us to posit right-to-left rule application.
 This seemed an obvious fact, beyond question, and it would certainly have been cited as a prime example of a right-to-left directional iterative rule by Howard (1972).
-On the other hand, the alternatives in (55c, d) come out the same whether applied simultaneously or whether one scans left-to-right or right-to-left.
-On the other hand, given either of the approaches in (55c, d), if we were to assume, following Chen (2004), that Temporal Sequence (left-to-right) is the main force, we could do quite well-accounting not only for the RF rule, but also the fact that /R-R-L/ is realized R-F-L (alternative outputs such as L-L-L or F-L-L would require right-to-left application of tone sandhi).
-One thus has to be careful before drawing "obvious" conclusions that are, in fact, based on implicit assumptions regarding how I/O relations should be represented.
+On the other hand, neither of the alternatives in §6 require directionality at all.
+In fact, if we assume, following Chen (2002), that Temporal Sequence (left-to-right) is the main force, we could do quite well-accounting not only for the RF rule, but also the fact that /R-R-L/ is realized R-F-L (alternative outputs such as \L-L-L or \F-L-L would require right-to-left application of tone sandhi).
+One thus has to be careful before drawing "obvious" conclusions that are, in fact, based on implicit assumptions.

 The second observation concerns the vastness of the enterprise of describing the tone system of just one language.
 While this may always have been true, the enterprise is even more daunting within OT.
 On the one hand, an analysis following the richness of the base hypothesis may not rely on limitations on underlying representations.
 On the other hand, the analyst must in advance think of all potential output candidates and make sure that the ranked constraints do not accidentally produce an undesirable output.
-In our view, the inventory of available constraints alone vastly overwhelms the simplicity of the Hakha Lai system.27 It is not even clear that the native speaker or the linguist can tell whether L cannot become HL or LH because of the constraint against an I/O markedness increase-or because of a possibly undominated constraint DEP(T)?
-Is the failure of /HL-HL/ to become HL-LH because of the same markedness constraint, or because of LINEARITY?
-Or, if L-tone spreading is assumed, could the failure of HL-HL \rightarrow HL-LH be due to its violation of MAX(L)?
+In our view, the inventory of available constraints alone vastly overwhelms the simplicity of the Hakha Lai system.
+It is not even clear that the native speaker or the linguist can tell whether L cannot become HL or LH because of the constraint against an I/O markedness increase-or because of an apparently undominated constraint DEP(T)?
+Is the failure of /HL-HL/ to become \HL-LH because of the same markedness constraint, or because of LINEARITY?
+Or, if tone spreading is assumed, could the failure of \HL-LH be due to its violation of MAX(L)?